cndingtek/radarswitchpro-miniprog/README.md

 5. Logs & diagnostics:
    - Use the Logs page to inspect recent records and distance values.
 Default shows 20 lines; adjust the limit in Settings.

+### BLE Guide (Detailed)
+- Permissions & requirements:
+  - Android 12+ (API 31+): `BLUETOOTH_SCAN` and `BLUETOOTH_CONNECT`.
+Some devices require Location toggle on for scanning.
+  - Android 11 and below (API ≤30): `BLUETOOTH`, `BLUETOOTH_ADMIN`, `ACCESS_FINE_LOCATION`.
+- Scanning tips:
+  - Stay close to the device and ensure it is powered and advertising; names usually include `DC59X`.
+  - If the list is empty: enable Location, ensure Bluetooth is on, refresh and wait 5–10 seconds.
+- Connection & session:
+  - BLE GATT connection is used; classic pairing is not required.
+After connecting, navigate to parameters and logs.
+  - If the connection is unstable: move closer, rescan/reconnect, and avoid connecting with multiple apps simultaneously.
+- Parameters & data:
+  - Read-only mode is enabled by default; switch to editable to write parameters and save.
+  - After Restore Defaults, wait for device tokens to refresh max/min distances.
+Values are saved automatically.
+- Troubleshooting:
+  - Device not visible: enable Location and retry; confirm device is advertising and nearby.
+  - No data after connect: revisit diagnostics page or reconnect; avoid multiple concurrent connections.
+  - Too few/many logs: adjust the log limit to 5/10/20 (default 20) in Settings.

+### Privacy & Permissions
+- Why Location toggle is required:
+  - Android treats BLE scanning as potentially revealing location (nearby beacons enable geofencing/indoor positioning).
+Many devices gate scanning behind the system Location toggle, even if the app does not read location.
+  - Android 12+ introduces `BLUETOOTH_SCAN`/`BLUETOOTH_CONNECT`; some OEMs still bind scanning to Location for privacy.
+- Our approach & commitment:
+  - The app does not collect or store GPS or network-based location; logs contain no location data.
+  - Foreground-only BLE scanning and connection; no background continuous scanning.
+  - Permissions are used solely to discover and connect DC59X devices; if you deny them, you can still browse non-scan pages.
+- Data scope:
+  - We only read BLE advertisement info (name, address/random address, service UUIDs) to discover and connect the device.
+  - Parameters and logs reflect device status and do not include personal identity information.
+- Disable/revoke:
+  - You can turn off the system Location toggle or revoke Bluetooth-related permissions at any time; scanning becomes unavailable but offline pages remain accessible.
+- Enterprise/compliance:
+  - App data is stored on-device; the released APK has no logic to transmit location to servers.
+If online features are introduced later, Releases notes will disclose them.

 ### Screenshots
 - Scan & Connect